SarakkA/Inventions/README.md

 # Inventions
 These are some of my Python projects.

-It involves different things such as games and maze algorithms.
+It involves different things such as games, maze algorithms, as well as some Shortest Path algorithms to be used in road networks.